floweredscarf/su25/labs/lab03/index.md

 Also, testing code has been provided in `PathTest.java`.
 You can uncomment this file and run these tests in Intellij.

-As with the previous assignments, these tests are not entirely comprehensive.
-Feel free to add whatever testing code you desire.

 `Path.java` will represent the path traveled by the pursuer.
 You will need to keep track of the following two points: